Krish1908/Mini-Projects/Morse Code/README.md

 # Morse Code Converter
 ## Overview:
-The Morse Code Converter is a simple web application built using Streamlit and tkinter that allows users to convert text between English and Morse Code.
+The Morse Code Converter is a simple application built using Streamlit and Tkinter that allows users to convert text between English and Morse Code.
 It also provides a clean and user-friendly interface for seamless interaction.

 ## Features:
 **English to Morse Code Conversion:** Convert standard English text into Morse Code.